SFDO-Community-Sprints/Nonprofit-Salesforce-How-To-Series/README.md

 * Enhanced Recurring Donations
 * Migrating to Enhanced Recurring Donation
 * Intro to NPSP Import
-* What Are Campaigns and How Do They Work?
+* What Are Campaigns and How Do They Work? >> CAROLINE R.
 * NPSP Reports Workbook
 * Create and Update Campaign Members Through an Opportunity
 * Why and How to Use Leads